patleahy/lir/README.md

 ### With keyword

-You can use the `with` keyword to specify mappings at which are scoped to the parent rule.
+You can use the `with` keyword to specify mappings which are scoped to the parent rule.
 In the next example `rss.channel` will be mapped to `feed`.
 How the mapping is done is specified using the rules inside the `with` method.

 *Input*
 ```js